First of all , the city of Cordoba is one of the most visited city’s in Andalusia.

 A thirty monuments are around the Mosque-Cathedral.
 So this make the historic center of Cordoba one of the largest historical center of Europe.

-Even when Cordoba is very touristic, the Spanish shops close at noon.
-In brief do not forget that many shops and museums take their siesta.
+Even when Cordoba is very busy and touristic, the Spanish shops close at noon.
+So do not forget that many shops and museums take their famous siesta.

 But opening hours are also changing depending the season.